George Bernard Shaw(1856–1950)

 George Bernard Shaw, OM

-He found socialism at twenty-four.
-He read Henry George's *Progress and Poverty* in 1882 and the first volume of Marx's *Capital* in the French translation in 1883, joined the Hyndman-led Social Democratic Federation briefly, then in September 1884 joined the four-month-old Fabian Society.
-The Fabian decade was the institutional shape of his political life: he wrote *Fabian Essays in Socialism* with Sidney Webb, Sydney Olivier and Annie Besant in 1889, ran the Fabian propaganda committee with Webb through the 1890s, and was a founding member of the syndicate that bought *The New Statesman* magazine in 1913 to be the Fabian weekly platform.
-Through the same period he was the music critic of *The Star* (under the byline *Corno di Bassetto*) from 1888 and the drama critic of *The Saturday Review* from 1895.
-The criticism, the politics and the music journalism funded the long apprenticeship in the writing of plays.
+He found socialism at twenty-four, reading Henry George and Marx, and in September 1884 joined the four-month-old Fabian Society, the institution that gave his political life its shape.
+He co-wrote Fabian Essays in Socialism (1889) with Sidney Webb, Sydney Olivier and Annie Besant, ran the Fabian propaganda committee through the 1890s, and was a founding member of the syndicate that bought The New Statesman in 1913 as the Fabian weekly.
+In the same years he was the music critic of The Star, under the byline Corno di Bassetto, from 1888, and the drama critic of The Saturday Review from 1895.

 Achievements